Build a Multi-Language Dynamic Website with Laravel Localization

 @endsection

-Note that h1, h2 and the table header come from the translate files.
+Note that h1, h2 and the table header come from the language files.
 Also, note that the Edit button is disabled for the current language.
-This is done to make sure that the current language is not updated as inactive.
+This is done to prevent the current language from being updated as inactive.

-We will be using the same view to add and update the language names.
-You can read the topic How to Use the Same Form for Create and Update in Laravel for more detail.
+We will be using the same view to add and update the language.
+You can read the tutorial How to Use the Same Form for Create and Update in Laravel for more detail.

 resources/views/language/add_language.blade.php